-- Demonstrate the use of alternative strategies/approaches to engage with biblical text that connect with key theological concepts of what it means to be human. - 7.
-Critically reflect on the use of inquiry in your Christian Studies classroom.
+- Describe a Lutheran understanding of key theological concepts as presented in the CSCF that relate to this question and how this understanding of what it means to be human is communicated to learners at the relevant band level. - Demonstrate the use of alternative strategies/approaches to engage with biblical text that connect with key theological concepts of what it means to be human. - 2.
+Critically reflect on the use of inquiry processes in their Christian Studies context.